sedatates/GR0CERY-FiLL/README.md

-##GR0CERY-FiLL
+# GR0CERY-FiLL
 This is the one, my first react project.
 Huge step for me nothing much for universe.

-#Development
+## Development

 npm install -g json-server

 npm install --save bootstrap

 npm install --save reactstrap react react-dom

-#Running the engines
+## Running the engines

 **cd your d to api and run this**

  npx json-server ---watch db.json

-*AND OPEN ANOTHER TERMINAL*
+>AND OPEN ANOTHER TERMINAL

-**cd your d to gr-fill and run this** npm start
+**cd your d to gr-fill and run this**

+ npm start

+> now it must be working on localhost:3001